with woman

 CNM, DNP

-Mariah is currently on maternity leave after welcoming her own sweet baby.
-She will be returning to us in a few months.
-She graduated with a doctor of nursing practice from OHSU, one of the top nurse-midwifery programs in the United States.
+Mariah graduated with a doctor of nursing practice from OHSU, one of the top nurse-midwifery programs in the United States.
 She also spent eight years as a labor and delivery nurse.
 Mariah loves to be outdoors and is getting used to cold PNW winters as she grew up in Hawaii.

 Rebeckah Orton